 NHS CESR Applications for Clinical Radiology Consultants

-In this article we look at the specific guidance on documents supplied in evidence for an application for entry onto the Specialist Register for Clinical Radiology with a Certificate of Eligibility for Specialist Registration or CESR.
+In this article we look at the specialty specific guidance on evidence required for entry onto the Specialist Register for Clinical Radiology.
+This is entry to the specialist registration with a Certificate of Eligibility for Specialist Registration or CESR.

 What is CESR in Clinical Radiology in the NHS?